 In addition to providing life insurance the College will continue salary payments to the spouse of a deceased faculty member or administrative employee for a period of three months following the month of death and pay the premium for medical insurance coverage for covered dependents of a deceased faculty member or administrative employee for a limited period of time.

 The College offers a 403(b) Retirement Annunity (RA) plan administered by Teacher’s Insurance and Annuity Association/College Retirement Equities Fund (TIAA/CREF).
 There is a two year wait for participation unless you qualify for a wait period waiver.
-When enrolled in the plan, you will contribute 6% of your salary (mandatory) with the College contributing 6.3% on the first $15,700 of your salary and 12% thereafter.
+When enrolled in the plan, you will contribute 6% of your salary (mandatory) with the College contributing 6.3% on the first $15,700 of your annual salary and 12% thereafter.
 Includes waiver of premium if you are totally disabled.
 The College also offers a Supplemental Retirement Annuity (SRA) plan also administered by TIAA/CREF.

 Flexible Benefits (Section 125 Reimbursement Program):